 A Short Narrative

 In 1954, the Supreme Court of the United States in Brown v.
 Board of Education declared legally mandated school segregation to be unconstitutional, but it would be years before desegregated schools would become a reality in most of the school districts where the Court’s decision applied.
 In many southern communities, opponents of the Supreme Court’s school desegregation decision fiercely resisted any effort to force local school boards into compliance with the Brown decision.
-Much of the ensuing struggle over school desegregation took place in the district and appellate courts of the federal judiciary.
+Much of the ensuing struggle over school desegregation took place in the district and appellate Courts, Caseloads, and Jurisdiction.

 New Orleans was one such community where supporters of school integration called on the federal courts to enforce the Brown decision while opponents of racial mixing took extraordinary measures to resist any steps toward desegregation, capturing worldwide attention in the process.
 Although a federal judge ordered the desegregation of the New Orleans schools in 1956, the local school board and state officials successfully resisted implementation of that order until November 1960, when four black first graders entered two previously all-white schools.
 Even then, the Louisiana governor and the state legislature continued to resist federal authority.